 All reports will be posted on the IPC website within three to five days from issuance.

 FOIP and LA FOIP require that the public body provide a response to the report and recommendations within 30 days to the relevant parties.

 The IPC is Paperless

 The IPC has gone paperless.
-As such we prefer to receive correspondence, internal investigation reports and other documentation electronically.
-Any documentation could be sent by e-mail or by mail on a CD or USB key, or by a secure file transfer system such as the IPC’s Liquid Files secure file transfer system.
+As such we prefer to receive correspondence, the completed Questionnaire, and other documentation electronically.
+Any documentation could be sent by e-mail, mail, or USB key.

 Please password protect any sensitive PDF or Word documents, especially if they contain personal information.
 Please do not hesitate to contact us if you require support.

 Finally, please do not transmit the password in the same e-mail as the documents.
 Please send it in a separate e-mail or call the IPC.